namin/micado/src/ReadMe.txt

 *** RUNNING ***

-You can run micado directly from the Visual Studio debugger by attaching AutoCAD as an external program:
+You can run micado directly from the Visual Studio debugger by attaching AutoCAD as an external program.

+First, generate micado-debug.scr with the python script bin\GenerateScrLoader.py.
+* From a command prompt, cd to the bin directory, and type: python GenerateScrLoader.py --help to get help on running the script.
+* If you just type
+  python GenerateScrLoader.py
+  micado-debug.scr will be generated in C:\Program Files\Autodesk\Acade 2008\UserDataCache\

+If you generated micado-debug.scr in the default location, you're all set.
+Just make sure that BioStreamFS is the default startup project.

+To configure a project as the default startup project, Right-click on it in the Solution Explorer and then click on Set as StartUp Project.

+If you generated micado-debug.scr in a custom location, configure BioStreamCS as the default startup project and set the debugging options as follows:

 - Right-Click on the BioStreamCS project & select Properties.
 Click the Debug tab.